gilamonsterz/UL_EECE371_S19_AF/readme.md

 stateMachine - Arduino traffic light simulator and state diagram

 monsterGame - Arduino 2x16 LCD screen simple game demonstrating a 'game maker' abstraction of LiquidCrystal library (supports up to 64x64)

+final_Project - Report, presentation, poster, and python scripts needed to run training and inference on a Raspberry Pi